vsulako/AFFBWheel/readme.md

 Units are raw. (e.g., if axis has center=500, and dz=10, axis will return 0 when raw position is between 490 and 510).
 If you need deadzones at edges, just set axis limits less than actual limits.
 Deadzone does not apply if axis have no center set (autocenter=1).

+- `axisdisable <axis>
+Enable/disable axis output.
+Axis with disabled output will report permanent minimum value (0%).

+- `axistrim <axis>`
+`axistrim <axis> <trimlevel>`
+Print/set bit trimming value for analog axis.
+This reduces resolution of raw axis reading for lowering noise.
+E.g. if `<trimlevel>` is 3, axis value will change with steps of 8 (2 in power of 3).
+If axis has noise, you can try to raise this value (however, it's better to find cause of noise, instead of hiding it with this)

 - `autolimit <axis>`
 Enables/disables autosetting min/max values for analog axis [1..5].